brickbots/PiFinder/docs/build_guide.md

 ![Stand off setup](../images/build_guide/IMG_4708.jpeg)

 Finally, you can attach the lens now, or a bit later in the assembly.
 It screws right into the existing knurled adapter that comes with the camera.
+NOTE: The knurled adapter is required for the lens to reach focus, so keep it installed!

 ![Lens install](../images/build_guide/IMG_4716.jpeg)